Status of Washington Mutual Bank Receivership

 On September 25, 2008, the Federal Deposit Insurance Corporation was appointed the Receiver for Washington Mutual Bank ("WAMU").
-The Receiver transferred substantially all WAMU's assets and liabilities to JPMorgan Chase ("JPMC") pursuant to a Purchase and Assumption Agreement dated September 25, 2008 .
+The Receiver transferred substantially all WAMU's assets and liabilities to JPMorgan Chase ("JPMC") pursuant to a Purchase and Assumption Agreement dated September 25, 2008 - PDF ("P&A Agreement").
 The next day, Washington Mutual Inc. ("WMI"), the holding company for WAMU, filed for Chapter 11 bankruptcy protection in the United States Bankruptcy Court for the District of Delaware (assigned to Judge Mary F. Walrath).
 Thereafter, WMI, JPMC, the FDIC, in its Corporate capacity, and the Receiver became involved in several lawsuits contesting the ownership of over $20 billion in assets.

-The parties reached a settlement that was approved by the FDIC's Board of Directors on May 20, 2010, and WMI filed a plan of reorganization incorporating the terms of the settlement ("Settlement").
+The parties reached a settlement in the WMI bankruptcy proceeding that was approved by the FDIC's Board of Directors on May 20, 2010, and WMI filed a plan of reorganization incorporating the terms of the settlement ("WMI Bankruptcy Settlement").
 Several parties objected to WMI's proposed plan, and in particular, WMI's proposal to release its claims against JPMC, the FDIC and the Receiver.
 At the request of WMI's equity holders, the Bankruptcy Court appointed an Examiner to thoroughly investigate WMI's claims against JPMC, the FDIC and the Receiver, and to determine whether the proposed settlement (which would release these claims) was fair and equitable to WMI.
-The Examiner found that the settlement was a fair resolution.
+The Examiner found that the WMI Bankruptcy Settlement was a fair resolution.